MicrosoftDocs/SCCMdocs/sccm/core/plan-design/hierarchy/use-a-pull-distribution-point.md

 ## Limitations

--   You can't configure a cloud distribution point as a pull-distribution point.

 -   You can't configure the distribution point role on a site server as a pull-distribution point.

 -   The prestage content configuration overrides the pull-distribution point configuration.
 If you turn on the option to **Enable this distribution point for prestaged content** on a pull-distribution point, it waits for the content.
 It doesn't pull content from the source distribution point.
 Like a standard distribution point enabled for prestaged content, it doesn't receive content from the site server.
 For more information, see [Prestaged content](/sccm/core/plan-design/hierarchy/manage-network-bandwidth#BKMK_PrestagingContent).